SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

     kP, SE --> P + E
 end
 ```
 A throughout description of how to model CRNs using the DSL is provided [here](@ref ref), with some of its more advanced options being described [here](@ref ref).
+The DSL is the most frequent modelling approach used throughout this documentation.
+Its primary advantage is that it enables models to be created quickly, and using code which is highly human-interpretable.

 ### [Programmatic modelling](@id advanced_intro_to_catalyst_modelling_approaches_programmatic)
 Previously we showed how to programmatically create `ODESystems` [using ModelingToolkit](@ref advanced_intro_to_catalyst_background_mtk).
 Catalyst have a similar interface for creating `ReactionSystem`s.
-Here, we first designate the species and parameters of our model (note that we use the `@species` macro instead of the `@variables` macro, which is similar, but specifically designate that the created variables are *species*).
+Here, we first designate the species and parameters of our model (note that we use the `@species` macro instead of the `@variables` macro, which is similar, but specifically designate that the created [variables are *species*](@ref ref)).
 ```@example advanced_intro_to_catalyst_modelling_approaches
 @species S(t) E(t) SE(t) P(t)
 @parameters kB kD kP